Reduce carbon emissions with accurate inventory management

 The Intergovernmental Panel on Climate Change (IPCC) reports that warming of the earth is creating a serious threat to the planet we live on.
 The most likely cause of the problem: carbon emissions.
 In order to reduce carbon emissions, the European Union (EU), United Nations (UN) and many individual countries have introduced or are currently introduced legislation to force companies to reduce their global footprint.

-How do you manage the carbon footprint of your supply chain?
+Do you manage the carbon footprint of your supply chain?

 As highlighted by CDP, a not-for-profit charity who help organisations to manage their environmental impact, carbon emissions in supply chains are on average four times those of a company's direct operations (e.g. carbon emissions from buildings, machines).